Updated: Apr 16

 Then, Soviet founded JCP in 1922 as Bolsheviks' Japanese branch via Comintern (the 3rd international; 1919-1943).
 It's no secret that JCP was controlled by politburo for decades.
 They have been a century of opposition party and never gained power.

 Their most successful revolutionary ''attempt'' ever was so called ''2.1 general strike'' in 1947.
-February 1, 1947 was the day Japan was on the verge of the leftist revolution however the labor aristocrat leader Yoshirou Ii (1905-1971) betrayed the uprising when Douglas MacArthur (1880-1964) forced him to break it.
+February 1, 1947 was the day Japan was on the verge of the leftist revolution however the labour aristocrat leader Yoshirou Ii (1905-1971) betrayed the uprising when Douglas MacArthur (1880-1964) forced him to break it.

 In short, their attempt was failed due to the presence of US occupational forces and labour aristocracy.